Visit the New Novotny Website

 If it is not required, and you do not need a formally written report find out about an ORAL REPORT.

-Collectibles: In the above mechanical banks example the important characteristics were stated.
-There are many types of collector categories such as dolls, military, music, sporting, ephemera, textiles, etc., and within each category are different objects: Barbie dolls, bisque dolls, firearms, swords, knives, rare records, music boxes, sports cards, comic books, autographs, posters, samplers, quilts and lace etc.
+Collectibles: There are many types of collector categories such as dolls, military, music, sporting, ephemera, textiles, etc., and within each category are different objects: Barbie dolls, bisque dolls, firearms, swords, knives, rare records, music boxes, sports cards, comic books, autographs, posters, samplers, quilts and lace etc.

 Furniture: What is the typical name or the form it is called (type: e.g. table, chest, wing-back chair, tall case clock, etc)?
 Is there a style that describes it, What is the age, What wood or material used?
 What finish or surface?
 In what country and what date was it created?
 Are there maker or manufacturer marks?
 What style?
-What special features (inlay, carvings etc.).
-Describe the parts. the condition and dimensions.
+What special features (inlay, carvings, paint etc.).
+Describe the parts, the condition and dimensions.
 Need Help?
+Manufactured furniture after the mid 19th century are frequently doable with inspection with sufficient information.

 Clocks: type (mantle, wall, tall case, carriage, bracket, skeleton, etc.), maker, materials used, date created, [figural clock, banjo clocks, iron clock,] dimensions, condition, special characteristics (ormolu, movement, escapement type, dial features, winding holes, chimes, actions, apertures, decorations).